Last updated 03/27/2022

 - Telehealth consults: emergency department or initial inpatient care

-- Subsequent hospital care services with the limitation of one telemedicine visit every 30 days per eligible provider
+- Subsequent hospital care services with the limitation of one telehealth visit every 30 days per eligible provider

-- Subsequent nursing facility care services with the limitation of one telemedicine visit every 30 days
+- Subsequent nursing facility care services with the limitation of one telehealth visit every 30 days

 - End-stage renal disease services